One Rail Australia: Operational history

 In 1999, Australian Railroad Group started operating services from Adelaide to Melbourne for Patrick Corporation.
 In that year the company also contracted with Liberty House Group to operate iron ore trains on its line from Middleback Range to Whyalla.

 In 2001, the company began operating services from Adelaide to Sydney via Broken Hill and Cootamundra.
 In 2003, it started operating within New South Wales when it was awarded a five-year contract to haul flour, grain and starch for the Manildra Group.

-Since 2004, when the Alice Springs to Darwin section of the Adelaide–Darwin rail corridor was completed, the company has run intermodal train services between Adelaide and Darwin, with freight and passenger depots owned and operated at Alice Springs, Tennant Creek, Katherine and Darwin.
+In 2004, when the Alice Springs to Darwin section of the Adelaide–Darwin rail corridor was completed, the company commenced operating intermodal train services between Adelaide and Darwin supported by freight and passenger facilities owned and operated at Alice Springs, Tennant Creek, Katherine and Darwin.

 In 2008, as Genesee and Wyoming Australia, the company signed a five-year deal with ABB Grain to haul grain trains in Victoria.